Valeriy Lobanovskyi: Dynamo Kyiv (1973–1982), Soviet Union national team (1975–1976, 1982–1983)

 Lobanovskyi moved to his former club, Dynamo Kyiv, who were impressed by his accomplishments with Dnipro, in October 1973.
 In January 1974 he was joined by his former teammate, Oleh Bazylevych.
 These two would work as a coaching duo until October 1976.
 Both managers had equal rights: Bazylevych was a theorist, and Lobanovskyi was in charge of the training process.
 During their first season, the Soviet press often criticized them for rationalism and unwillingness to play attacking football (the so-called away model — the team would play away games defensively to score a draw).
 In that season, the team won both the league and Soviet Cup.

 Both Lobanovskyi and Bazylevych understood the importance of accurate calculation of the physical load on players.
 With cooperation from Anatoly Zelentsov, a scientist from the department of physical education theory of Kyiv State Institute of Physical Education, Lobanovskyi brought a system of calculation of the training process and mathematical modeling of physical load for the team.
 Zelentsov later headed Dynamo Kyiv's scientific laboratory, which was popularly called the Zelentsov Center.
 Lobanovskyi was credited for inventing a style of play in which any outfield player can take over the role of any other player in a team, similarly to what was practiced by Rinus Michels at the same time in Netherlands.
 Unlike Michels, however, Lobanovskyi was developing his style of play scientifically, with a strong emphasis on pressing.

 In 1975, Dynamo Kyiv won the European Cup Winners' Cup and then-highly regarded European Super Cup.
 Dynamo Kyiv became the first Soviet club to win a major European trophy.
 In the first three rounds of Cup Winners' Cup, the team defeated CSKA Sofia, Eintracht Frankfurt and Bursaspor, winning all home and away games.
-In semifinals, Dynamo faced the 1974–75 Eredivisie winner, PSV Eindhoven.
+In semi-finals, Dynamo faced the 1974–75 Eredivisie winner, PSV Eindhoven.
 The Dutch club was considered one of the most powerful in Europe, being sponsored by Philips.
 The first leg played in Kyiv ended up 3–0 in favor of Lobanovskyi's team.
 After losing 1–2 in the second leg, Dynamo Kyiv moved to the final.
 On 14 May 1975, Dynamo Kyiv won Cup Winners' Cup for the first time, defeating Ferencváros 3–0 in the final.
 During the tournament, the team won 88.88% of its matches (8 games out of 9), which remained the best winning record among all European main tournaments' winning club sides until 2019–20 season when Bayern Munich won all its matches on its way to the Champions League trophy.